-Violations may result in, but are not limited to the following measures: parking/driving permit suspended or canceled, vehicle towed at owner's expense or immobilized (booted) and fined.
+Violations may result in, but are not limited to, the following measures: parking/driving permit suspended or canceled, vehicle towed at owner's expense or immobilized (booted) and fined.

 Snowmobiles and motorcycles must be registered and parked in designated areas.
-A \$100.00 per year (or \$50.00 if student starts driving after first semester) parking fee and application must be received to obtain a validated student parking permit for parking on campus.
+A parking fee of \$100.00 for the school year, or \$50 if purchased after February 1, is required and an application must be received to obtain a validated student parking permit for parking on campus.
 Only one vehicle from the parking application may use the permit on any day.
 Any additional drivers or vehicles must purchase a daily permit for \$3.00.